 Lack of a centralized system for tracking and monitoring events managed by LILAC.

-Objective: Create an events organizer module to track, monitor, and manage events held by the Local and International Linkages and Affiliations Center (LILAC).
+Objective: Create an events organizer to track, monitor, and manage events held by the Local and International Linkages and Affiliations Center (LILAC).

 Generating reports for administrative purposes or for different college departments requires manual data compilation, which results in delays and inefficiencies.